jon-jacky/Piety/piety/README.md

 ### Scheduler ###

-The core of Piety operating system is the scheduler module *piety*.
+The core of the Piety operating system is the scheduler module *piety*.
 The scheduler itself is the function *piety.run*.
 It can run in any Python interpreter session.
 It schedules instances of the *piety.Task* class, also defined in this module.